 Yet maybe it’s AI that will save us in the end?

-Acelerate your career with the Post Graduate Program in AI and Machine Learning with Purdue University collaborated with IBM.
+Acelerate your career with the AI and ML Course with Purdue University collaborated with IBM.

 Artificial Intelligence Will Do Away with Jobs and Create Them

 What jobs are becoming obsolete due to automation is obvious.
 One study predicts 38 percent of U.S. jobs will be lost to automation by the 2030s, with the U.K. losing 30 percent, Germany 35 percent, and Japan 21 percent.
 But experts say it will create them too.
 Peter Sondergaard, head of research at Gartner, has said AI would automate 1.8 million people out of work by 2020, but it will create 2.3 million jobs at the same time, meaning it will lead to more jobs, not less.